 Hi i am Laurel i am an American Bulldog and im 2 years old I am Good with children 12 plus due to my size.
 I am not well socialised with dogs out of the home but this is something my new owner can maybe help with me, this will need time and patients.
 My owners say that my hearing is not very good i am not 100% deaf but i find it hard to hear sometime.
 I am not neutered but this is something that will need doing.
 If you can offer me a home please fill in an application form, as my brother above said (yes i can read :)) I love him to bits but i think i need a home on my own.

 Bruno and Nancy are currently in kennels,, they came from the pound so need a foster home to assess them..
+They are not together in kennels but came from the same pound at the same time, we do not believe they were together but are ok with each other..
 They can not go to children below 12years and can be together or seperate..
 Bruno would be fine living with a female and nancy would be fine living with a male but slow introductions are needs!! seperate untill they feel safe and need time and attention..
 Bull breed experience is a must!!!

 Hi my name is Doozy I am a 16 month old American Bulldog cross, I am neutered and vaccinated.
 I am brilliant with children and I am good with other dogs but I believe I may need a little more training with this.
 I have not been around any small furries so would be best that in my new homes there wasn’t any.
 I am good on the lead and I am good off the lead but with distractions I can wonder off to have a look around.
 I am not too good with being left for long periods as I get scared that you won’t come back so I would be best suited with someone that is around most of the time.
 I would love a family of my own, I need an active family that will take me for lovely big walks, I am quite a lively lad I am willing to learn but please be patient with me I haven’t had a proper home so I am new to all this positive training.
 I would love another dog but would need to love to play cause I just love to, some people say I’m a pest (not sure what they mean by that) but hay ho it sounds fun.
 If you are interested in giving me a great home please fill out an application on the website and send it into Bullies.